SanjayMallur/MVP-Dagger2--RxJava2-Example/README.md

 ## Built With

 * [Retrofit2](https://github.com/square/retrofit) - Type-safe HTTP client for Android
-* [glide](https://github.com/bumptech/glide) - An image loading and caching library for Android
+* [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android
+* [Dagger2](https://github.com/google/dagger) - A fast dependency injector for Android and Java
+* [RxJava](https://github.com/ReactiveX/RxJava) - A library for composing asynchronous and event-based programs using observable sequences for the Java VM.

 ## Architecture used